RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Introduction

+Existing benchmarks for video world models have provided valuable tools for evaluating visual fidelity, semantic consistency, and temporal coherence~\cite{huang2024vbench,feng2024tc,ling2025vmbench,ji2024t2vbench,liu2024evalcrafter,yue2025ewmbench}.
+More recent efforts further extend evaluation toward physical plausibility, offering useful diagnostics of whether generated videos preserve coherent dynamics~\cite{zheng2025vbench,zhou2025pai,shang2026worldarena}.
+For robotic manipulation, however, physical plausibility raises a more operational question: can the behaviors depicted in predicted videos be translated into executable actions that accomplish the intended task?
+While recent work~\cite{fan2026wow} takes an important step toward embodiment-grounded evaluation through real-world robot validation, broad and reproducible assessment remains challenging due to the cost and limited scalability of physical experiments.

-As illustrated in Figure~\ref{fig:teaser}, given initial observations and task descriptions, video world models generate future manipulation videos involving either human hands or robot arms.
-The predicted behaviors are then converted into embodied action sequences through inverse dynamics modeling~\cite{jang2025dreamgen,baker2022video} for robotic videos, or pose tracking and retargeting~\cite{pavlakos2024reconstructing,lepert2503phantom,lepert2025masquerade} for human demonstrations.
-To enable fair and accessible evaluation across real-world scenarios, we adopt a real-to-simulation (real-to-sim) framework in which scenes and interaction dynamics are reconstructed in simulation to match their real-world counterparts~\cite{worldlabs2025marble,chen2025sam}.
-The extracted actions are then executed within the reconstructed environments using visually and physically high-fidelity simulation, enabling standardized and reproducible validation of physical executability.
-RoboWM-Bench provides hierarchical evaluation with diverse complexity, incorporating both step-level executability metrics and final task-level success rates, which together enable fine-grained diagnostic analysis as well as holistic performance assessment.
-RoboWM-Bench spans a broad spectrum of manipulation scenarios, including diverse object dynamics, short- and long-horizon tasks, and both single-arm and bimanual interactions.
-Through this unified protocol, RoboWM-Bench enables consistent and reproducible comparison of video world models under embodiment constraints.
+To address this gap, we introduce \textbf{RoboWM-Bench}, a manipulation-centric benchmark for evaluating video world models through execution-based validation in high-fidelity simulation environments.
+RoboWM-Bench covers both human-hand and robotic manipulation scenarios, reflecting complementary settings for learning from human demonstrations and robot-centric control.
+As illustrated in Figure~\ref{fig:teaser}, for each task, a video world model is conditioned on an initial observation and task description to generate a future manipulation video.
+The predicted behaviors are then converted into executable action sequences through inverse dynamics modeling~\cite{jang2025dreamgen,baker2022video} for robotic videos, or pose tracking and retargeting~\cite{pavlakos2024reconstructing,lepert2503phantom,lepert2025masquerade} for human demonstrations.
+These actions are executed in high-fidelity real-to-simulation environments, enabling standardized and reproducible validation of physical executability.
+RoboWM-Bench combines step-level executability checks with final task-level success rates, supporting both fine-grained diagnosis and holistic assessment.
+Spanning diverse object dynamics, task horizons, and single-arm and bimanual interactions, RoboWM-Bench provides an accessible and scalable protocol for comparing video world models under embodiment constraints.